Using Nvidia vGPU on Proxmox VE

 Introduction

-Recently, I came across several very convenient Nvidia Tesla P4 cards on the second-hand market in China.
-Since the Tesla P4 is a half-height, low-profile graphics card and doesn't require an external power connector, it's particularly well-suited for use on 1U servers.
-I therefore acquired a few to test vGPU functionality.
-This article will explain how to use Nvidia's vGPU feature on Proxmox VE.
+A few weeks ago, I came across some very cheap Nvidia Tesla P4 cards on a second-hand platform in China.
+Since the Tesla P4 is a low-profile, single-slot graphics card that doesn't require external power, it's perfect for use in 1U servers.
+So, I bought a few to test out vGPU.
+This article will introduce how to use Nvidia's vGPU feature on Proxmox VE.

-In terms of implementation, AMD's MxGPU uses SR-IOV, while Nvidia GRID on this Tesla P4 card uses the mdev method for vGPU passthrough.
+As for how they work, AMD's MxGPU uses SR-IOV, while Nvidia GRID on this Tesla P4 uses mdev for vGPU passthrough.

-First, add the Proxmox VE community repository and remove the enterprise repository.
+First, let's add the Proxmox VE community repository and remove the enterprise repository.

 echo "deb http://download.proxmox.com/debian/pve bullseye pve-no-subscription" >> /etc/apt/sources.list